sakloui/jorban-martysmods.github.io/docs/shader_repos/martysmods/immerse_download_and_install.md

 ---

 ### Step 3: Combining the Proper Folders in `ReShade-Shaders`

-Combine the `Shaders` and `Textures` Folders from the iMMERSE Pro archive with the `ReShade-Shaders` Directory:
+Merge the `Shaders` and `Textures` folders from the iMMERSE Pro archive with the `ReShade-Shaders` directory:

 ![Image](./images/immerse/shaders_drag_merge.jpg)

-   * Should a prompt ask you to overwrite existing files in the `ReShade-Shaders` directory, please proceed with the overwrite.
+   * If prompted to overwrite existing files in the `ReShade-Shaders` directory, please proceed with the overwrite.

 </details>